Announcing my Amazing NYC Subway Guide, “How to Avoid being a total Dick on the New York Subway (and other essential tips for any NYC subway planner)”

 ***I know that the New York City subway is massive and can be really complicated, especially with NYC transit delays.
 So before you visit, try downloading some of these apps to make your subway excursions a little easier; Citymapper, My Transit NYC, Moovit, and Google Maps.

-1. Do not refill or buy your metrocard at a major subway station like 42nd.
+1. Do not refill or buy your metrocard at a major subway station like 42nd in NYC subway guide.

 2. Check the Metrocard NYC Machine to see if it accepts cash or credit cards or both.